katmlane/katmlane/README.md

 - ⚡ Fun fact **I enjoy watercolors, nature, and video games.**

+<h3 align="center"> My story </h3>

+<p> My passion for software engineering started when I took a computer science class in middle school and built a small application.
+I decided to pursue the biological sciences, as I could see the direct effect of helping people.
+I graduated from IUSM with honors and a Clinical Laboratory Science B.S. degree, later obtaining my ASCP and CHT accreditations.
+On the job, lab equipment would often give errors late at night and problem solving was an active skill I had to develop.
+Often I'd have to open up the equipment I used, look into the computers data, and past the user interface.
+Without the resources, knowledge, or authority to modify them, I was powerless to make the equipment efficient.
+With my collective experience, laboratory and software engineering, I want to be able to make applications that are accessible and inclusive to all people in healthcare, for both patients and laboratory technicians. </p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://twitter.com/_katmlane_" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="_katmlane_" height="30" width="40" /></a>